YOU HAVE TO HANG ON

 And then I hear it again.

-And then I run.
+And I run.

 My legs pump faster, so fast I don’t think they’re touching the ground.
 My breathing is ragged, the fabric damp against my lips.
 I yank the mask, freeing my nose and mouth.
-The cold night air is sharp in my lungs, and when I reach the garage everything stops.
+The cold night air is sharp in my lungs, and when I reach the garage, everything stops.
 This exact moment feels long compared to the seconds that came before, even though I know it’s a trick of my mind.

-I blink and the scene comes into focus, the bodies on the ground.
+I blink and the scene comes into focus: the bodies on the ground.
 The blood.

 The regret.